Ancient Greek Origins of Saint Valentine’s Day

 How I would love to be given one of these amazing trinkets, no wonder all the nice girls love a sailor!

-Modern Saint Valentine’s Day customs and traditions
+Modern Saint Valentine’s Day Customs and Traditions

 Since the fourteenth century, in medieval Europe, St. Valentine’s Day has been associated with “Courtly love”, the stuff of medieval, literary fiction; stories about chivalry, nobility, and Knights in shining armour, rescuing damsels in distress.